 The statistics and log files may be preserved indefinitely and used at any time and in any way necessary to prevent security breaches and to ensure the integrity of the information supplied by the department.

 Website analytics and cookies

 Our website uses analytics services which send website traffic data to servers offshore.
 These services do not identify individual users or associate your IP address with any other data held by the company for other purposes.
 We use reports provided by analytics providers to help us understand website traffic and webpage usage to provide a better service to the public.
-Cookie information is not stored or collected by the Department of the Environment and Energy.
+Cookie information is not stored or collected by the department.

 Freedom of Information (FOI)

-For details about access to information held by the Department of the Environment and Energy, please contact our Freedom of Information Officer.
+For details about access to information held by the department, please contact our Freedom of Information Officer.